-The good news: Singapore customs is actually one of the more predictable systems in the world.
+The good news: Singapore customs is one of the more predictable systems you'll encounter.
 It's strict, but it's transparent.
 Once you know the rules, there are very few surprises — and most of what you own will arrive without issue.

 Here's what you need to know before your shipment leaves.